 Board of Directors

-Dato’ Tharuma has advised clients in a range of industries including telecommunication, retail, financial services, energy, aviation, healthcare and government sectors in Asia Pacific, Europe and the United States on a challenging mix of strategic people, leadership and organizational issues.
-He is an Executive Coach to many Fortune 500 business leaders in Asia Pacific and the United States.
+Dato’ Tharuma has advised clients from a range of industries including telecommunication, retail, financial services, energy, aviation, healthcare and government sectors in Asia Pacific, Europe and the United States on a challenging mix of strategic people, leadership and organisational issues.
+He is an executive coach to many Fortune 500 business leaders in Asia Pacific and the United States.

 He speaks regularly at major international forums and is co-author of ‘The Indian CEO – A Portrait of Excellence’.
 He has led several seminal empirical research studies in Asia and the West which have provided new insights on the ethos and cross-cultural differences between Eastern and Western leadership styles in both public and private sectors.